SamWololo/Threatened-Species/README.md

 5/1/18 Update
 Tidying up the data.
 I want to finish up the code soon.
 I need to finish data exploration to find interesting relationships and then make some maps that show these trends.
 Perhaps some scatterplots showing relationships as well.

+5/3/2018 Update
+Begun writing rmarkdown.
+I will want to write a powerpoint version.
+Presentations are 5 minutes long.
+It's in an ignite format, which means 10 slides, 30 seconds for each slide.